-If you’re not vegan or can otherwise use beeswax, go a take a look at the page I just linked to.
-It’s the best homemade lip balm I’ve ever used!
+So today I’m sharing my recipe without beeswax.
+If you’re not vegan or can otherwise use beeswax, go take a look at the page I just linked to.
+It’s the best balm I’ve ever used!

 So the vegan movement is HUGE nowadays.
 So many people are discarding a life of animal products for a healthier plant-based lifestyle.
 If you aren’t vegan yourself, I’m sure you probably know someone that is.
 I know I do!

-You’re sure to find many skin care products that are vegan-friendly at your local drug store, but my vegan pals aren’t big fans.
+You’re sure to find many skincare products that are vegan-friendly at your local drug store, but my vegan pals aren’t big fans.
 From what I gather, none of them can compete with the gorgeousness that beeswax-based products offer.

-Notes On The Vegan Lip Balm Ingredients
+Notes On The Ingredients

 - So the candelilla wax is our substitute for beeswax.
 While beeswax is probably a superior product, candelilla is an excellent replacement for our vegan friends.
 It can be used in many DIY skin care products and has a similar price tag as beeswax.
 It’s also a great choice for anyone who is allergic to bee by-products.